fkie-cad/Logprep/doc/source/user_manual/execution.rst

 Additional Examples of Invoking the HTTP Generator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Below are examples demonstrating how to invoke the HTTP generator with different options.
+Below are examples of how to invoke the HTTP generator with different options.

 .. code-block:: bash

     logprep generate http --verify False --target-url http://localhost:9000/ --input-dir ./examples/exampledata/input_logdata_http --events 10000

 The :code:`--verify` option enables or disables SSL verification for the HTTP request.
-It also allows specifying a path to a certificate for verification.
+It also allows you to specify a path to a certificate for verification.

 .. code-block:: bash